Skip to main content

 Use Search Engines

-We use search engines (such as Google, YouTube, Bing) all day long.
-Whether you need to know how long to cook your chicken for, or what the best time of year to buy a home is, search engines provide us with valuable information we’re interested in learning.
+We use search engines (such as Google, YouTube, and Bing) all day long.
+Whether you need to know how long to cook your chicken or what the best time of year is to buy a home, search engines provide us with valuable information we’re interested in learning.

 Using a search engine for your IT issues should be the same way.
-Does an “error code” ever appear on your printer/copier or computer when the machine goes down?
+When the machine goes down, does an “error code” ever appear on your printer/copier or computer?
 You probably aren’t sure what that specific code means.

 When an error code appears on your printer or copier display, write down the error code and type it into Google.
-Attach the model number of the machine as well to narrow down the specific code you received.
+Attach the machine's model number as well to narrow down the specific code you received.

 One of three things will most likely come up in your search:

-• You’ll find a response from a person who received the same error code as you did.
-They most likely have a resolution that you can use to on your machine.
+• You’ll find a response from someone who received the same error code as you did.
+They most likely have a resolution that you can use on your machine.
 All you’ll have to do is follow the steps they’ve listed out

 • A troubleshooting article published by the service provider of the machine or the machine company itself can appear in your search results.
 They have mapped out the steps you can take to resolve the basic IT issues based on the code(s) you’re receiving.

 • The search engine sometimes suggests, “People also ask,” providing you with similar questions based on your search.
 These can be found at the bottom of the search page.
-Take a look at some of these questions and the responses the search engine gives.
+Look at some of these questions and the search engine's responses.
 They most likely relate to the problem you’re having.

 Of course, there will always be times when your search doesn’t bring up a correct or helpful resolution for the issues or error codes you’re seeing.
 At this point, you would need to either call the company of your machine or the person who typically assists your basic IT needs.